scionproto/scion/topology/README.md

 of services among other things.

 **Supported attributes:**

 - "core" -- boolean, whether the AS is a core AS
 - "voting" -- boolean
 - "authoritative" -- boolean
 - "issuing" -- boolean, whether the AS is an issuing AS
-- "underlay" -- default is UDP/IPv4, can be set to UDP/IPv6, seed does not support IPv6 underlay for now
+- "underlay" -- default is UDP/IPv4, can be set to UDP/IPv6, seed does not support IPv6 underlay
 - "cert_issuer" -- string, the issuer TRC this attribute is necessary if AS is not core
 - "MTU" -- integer, the internal MTU of the AS used by seed emulator
 - "latency" -- integer, the internal latency in ms of the AS used by seed emulator
 - "bw" -- integer, the internal bandwidth in bit/s of the AS used by seed emulator
 - "drop" -- float, the internal drop rate (% in range(0.0,1.0)) of the AS used by seed emulator
 - "note" -- string, a note for the AS seed emulator will include this in the beacons

 ## Links Section